wlsy/AKTabBarController/README.md

 ##Todo
 - ~~Ability to set the minimum height of the tab bar to display the title.~~
+- Ability to set any background pattern.
 - Support different styles (dark, light, etc).
+- Ability to hide the tab bar when pushed.
-- Ability to set any background pattern.
+- Ability to always hide the title in the tabs.

 ##Credits
 - Largely inspired by **Brian Collins**'s [BCTabBarController](https://github.com/briancollins/BCTabBarController) (for views imbrication).